 Looking for support

 Care and support is provided by lots of different people.
 This includes informal carers - such as your family and friends – organisations and groups in the community, private care providers, health services and the Council.
+(Please note: in Cambridgeshire, mental health support is a separate service and is not integrated with social care.)

 Most people want to live independently in their own homes for as long as possible, and this can often be achieved through lifestyle changes with the help of equipment or technology, or making sure your home is suitable for your needs sooner rather than later (find out more about Housing Options for Older People – HOOP).

 You may need help with personal care, such as bathing, washing or dressing yourself; preparing meals and feeding yourself; or moving around safely due to support needs resulting from a combination of physical or learning disabilities, sight or hearing impairment, physical or mental frailty or ill health.
+(Please note, we have no funding available for housework.)

 Those with the highest level of needs may need some care and support – this could be on a short term basis, for example following a hospital stay, or longer term.